kozistr/triton-grpc-proxy-rs/README.md

 ## Build

-### 1. Convert embedding model to onnx
+### 1. Convert the embedding model to onnx

 * [`BAAI/bge-large-en-v1.5`](https://huggingface.co/BAAI/bge-large-en-v1.5) is used for an example.
-* I'll convert Pytorch into onnx model, and saved to `./model_repository/embedding/1/v1.onnx`.
+* It'll convert Pytorch into onnx model, and save it to `./model_repository/embedding/1/v1.onnx`.
 * Currently, `max_batch_size` is limited to `256` due to OOM.
-You can change this value to fit your env.
+You can change this value to fit your environment.

 ```shell
 python3 convert.py